Waterford

 First class merchandise vs. "seconds"

-Cashs Ireland offers only the finest first class merchandise, in the original boxes, manufactured by reputable vendors.
+Cashs of Ireland offers only the finest first class merchandise, in the original boxes, manufactured by reputable vendors.
 All pieces are manually inspected and are true pieces of premier art.
 Each piece is made by highly trained craftsmen in their traditional manufacturing process.
 Some manufacturers have little factory shops located in the originating countries adjacent to the production facilities.
 The pieces sold there are sometimes slightly flawed, without the original box and unsigned.
-Cashs Ireland does not offer any of these products.
-If, by any chance, any of our products are returned to us because a customer was unhappy with the quality, Cashs Ireland NEVER reships these products to another customer.
+Cashs of Ireland does not offer any of these products.
+If, by any chance, any of our products are returned to us because a customer was unhappy with the quality, we NEVER reship these products to another customer.
 We send them back to the manfacturer in exchange for another piece.
 The returned pieces are then destroyed.

 The Language of Roses